-This to the February 6th episode of NYC-Arts will take you to a re-broadcast of a 2015 interview that curator Valérie Rousseau gave about the Encyclopedic Palace (that clip comes in toward the end, at about 21:26).
+This link to the February 6th episode of NYC-Arts will take you to a re-broadcast of a 2015 interview that curator Valérie Rousseau gave about the Encyclopedic Palace (that clip comes in toward the end, at about 21:26).

 Thank you for reading.
 And thank you for dreaming with me.